perforce/p4prometheus/INSTALL.md

 ## Grafana

-Check that a suitable data source is setup (i.e. Prometheus)
+Check that a suitable data source is setup (i.e. Victoria Metrics or Prometheus - see below)

 Use the `Explore` option to look for some basic metrics, e.g. just start typing `p4_` and it should autocomplete if it has found `p4_` metrics being collected.
+Alternatively try `node_time_seconds`

 # Advanced config options